 Who are your biggest inspirations?

-Marvin Kuhr and Marcel Lesch have always been big inspirations in terms of landscape stuff, but I’m finding myself being drawn more and more towards the outdoor/lifestyle niche, with a focus more on people in landscapes.
+Marvin Kuhr and Marcel Lesch have always been big inspirations in terms of landscape stuff.
+However, I’m finding myself being drawn more and more towards the outdoor/lifestyle niche.
 For this kind of work, guys like Jack Harding and Garret King are my go-tos!

 What advice would you give to someone starting out as an adventure/nature photographer in 2019?